vws-java/Barcode-Lib4J/README.md

 ## Requirements & Dependencies
 - Minimum Java Version: 9
-- [OpenPDF](https://github.com/LibrePDF/OpenPDF) (A tiny, downsized version of the JAR ist included in the [release](https://github.com/Barcode-Lib4J/Barcode-Lib4J/releases))
+- [OpenPDF](https://github.com/LibrePDF/OpenPDF) (A tiny, downsized version of the JAR ist included in the All-In-One-Release)

+## Get started
+- Download the source code and compile it OR get the latest [All-In-One-Release](https://github.com/Barcode-Lib4J/Barcode-Lib4J/releases)
+- Read [Tutorial.java](src/Tutorial.java) (it's also included in the release)

 ## Credits
 2D barcodes are provided by some slightly modified classes from the [ZXing](https://github.com/zxing/zxing) project.
 A factory class has been added to it to support above features as well as GS1 versions of QR Code and DataMatrix.